 Two of the proposed GO Rail stations are located within the Highway 7 Corridor.
-The most westerly one would be located on the CP Rail line near the Woodbridge Fairgrounds (lands which are currently subject to OPA 240 - see draft OPA 661).
-Although not directly located on Highway 7 this location has the opportunity to serve the local area of Woodbridge.
+The most westerly one would be located on the CP Rail line in Woodbridge (lands which are currently subject to OPA 240 - see draft OPA 661).
+Although it would not be directly located on Highway 7 (owing to topographical constraints where the rail line crosses the highway), this location has the opportunity to serve the Woodbridge community.
 The York Region Transportation Master Plan places its implementation at 2021 or beyond.

-The most easterly station location is located on the Bradford GO Rail line with a potential to develop transit infrastructure virtually on top of the Highway 7 Corridor in Concord (lands currently subject to OPA 450).
+The most easterly station location is located on the Bradford GO Rail line near its crossing of the Highway 7 Corridor in Concord (lands currently subject to OPA 450).
 Direct and convenient connections can be made between the east-west rapid transit service on Highway 7 and the commuter GO Rail services.
 The York Region Transportation Master Plan recommends that this station be built within the next ten years.
 Commuter services would provide a direct connection to Union Station.
 With the implementation of these key transit components, the surrounding area therefore achieves an exceptionally high degree of accessibility and becomes a prime location for intensified employment and residential development.